What to expect

 -

-Treat every metric question like a tradeoff question.
+Treat every metric question as a tradeoff question.
 If you recommend engagement, mention quality.
 If you recommend growth, mention spam or integrity.
 Meta products are full of metric tension, and strong answers reflect that.

 -